 Analysing slow boots is a difficult task.
-You need to install software like XPerf and master its far-from-intuitive command line options to generate a trace file that you can then analyse.
+You need to install software like XPerf and master its far-from-intuitive command line options to generate a trace file that you can then analyze.
 Once you find a possible cause for the long startup duration you never know if it is specific to the machine you analyzed or if it affects other PCs, too.
 In other words: XPerf, although powerful, is difficult to master.
 And it does not scale. uberAgent does.
 And it is super-easy to use.

 uberAgent for Splunk 1.5 not only shows you in great detail the duration of the various boot phases: